rdboboia/format-automation-script-templates/README.md

 # Known issues
 - Sometimes "winget" command link seems to break in mid script execution.
 Close the script execution and start it again.
 That should fix it.
-- Seems like something is breaking task bar's search function.
-After all script executions I can't write anything in the start search.
-	+ Neverming.
-It was a VM connection issue XD